 Our research, address the cause at this point with the Auditory Discrimination Therapy-Synergy version (ADT-s): We tested several ONLINE, distinct modifications of the original ADT.
 Over the duration of the study, our improvements in THI scores were averaging 28%.
 In 2015, we averaged 39% improvement.

-4) Yet another important point is that TMJD (temporomandibular joint dysfunction) or cervical joint dysfunction (subluxation) can cause or worsen tinnitus.
+3) TMJD (temporomandibular joint dysfunction) or cervical joint dysfunction (subluxation) and the trigger points in the related muscles can cause or worsen tinnitus.
 The muscle part of these dysfunctions can be helped quite a bit by Trigger Point Therapy (TPT).
-This is why we developed the self-help Trigger Point Therapy for Tinnitus program (TPT-t).
+This is why we developed the self-help Muscle Care for tinnitus program (MC-t).
 TPT is doing little circular massage on the muscles to remove the toxins that have built up.
-Spinal adjustments are helpful in correcting joint dysfunction (subluxation).
+Spinal Adjustments are helpful in correcting joint dysfunction (subluxation).
 For subluxations, we have no self-help program.
 You need a chiropractor for that.

 If we approach tinnitus realistically, with a multi-modal (holistic, synergistic) approach, there is hope and healing available.